Rudxain/Esoteric-CPU-Governors/README.md

 ## ThanosCPU

-Works like Median, but allows the CPU to randomly jump to min or max, with a bias based of workload.
+Works like Median, but allows the CPU to randomly jump to min or max, with a bias based on workload.

 So if the load is low, the bias is towards min speed.
 Conversely, if load is high, it biases towards max speed.